MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

 ## What?

-I'm trying to get more comfortable in ~~VSCode~~ Visual Studio Code, since I realize that it helps me develop a better understanding of tech.
+I'm trying to get more comfortable in Visual Studio Code, since I realize that it helps me develop a better understanding of tech.
-~~Many of you might know already, I don't have a tech background, so sometimes I struggle with things.
-But the more I familiarize myself with, let's say GitHub, VSCode and the terminal, the better I understand how things work together.~~

-Therefore I started to write my blog posts with VSCode and **not** with ~~MS~~ Microsoft Word anymore.
+Therefore I started to write my blog posts with VSCode and **not** with Microsoft Word anymore.
 From VSCode I commit then to GitHub, using the built-in terminal.

 It's not easy for me to get behind all this, but here is my short explanation of the why and the how, if you'd like to start with it as well 😊